Measure and Improve Your Strategic Planning Work System

 Do you have pollution in your idea pool?
 Most organizations have a backlog of improvements they want to develop and implement.
 Most managers cringe when someone suggests that we hold a meeting to collect ideas from ‘everyone in the plant.’
 Too many managers and supervisors lack effective project management skills.
 Even fewer can design and use effective approaches to develop strategies and plans.
 How do you measure and improve your strategic planning work system?

 Unfortunately, I continue to witness the above facts in all too many organizations.
-Fortunately, I have learned over the years what the root causes of poor idea flow rates in organizations are.
-I know what types of system changes to make to reduce idea backlogs, and what mechanisms to use to allow all team members to contribute their ideas for improvement.
+Fortunately, I have found many of the root causes of poor idea flow rates in organizations.
+I know what types of system changes to make to reduce idea backlogs.
+Best practice mechanisms exist that allow all team members to contribute their ideas for improvement.

 Two or More Years of Work in an Instance